Eugene McCarthy

 As the 1960s progressed, McCarthy emerged as a prominent opponent of Johnson's handling of the Vietnam War.
 After Robert F. Kennedy declined the request of a group of antiwar Democrats to challenge Johnson in the 1968 Democratic primaries, McCarthy entered the race on an antiwar platform.
 Though he was initially given little chance of winning, the Tet Offensive galvanized opposition to the war, and McCarthy finished in a strong second place in the New Hampshire primary.
 After that, Kennedy entered the race, and Johnson announced that he would not seek reelection.
-McCarthy and Kennedy each won several primaries before Kennedy was assassinated in June 1968.
-The 1968 Democratic National Convention nominated Vice President Hubert Humphrey, Johnson's preferred candidate.
+McCarthy and Kennedy each won several primary contests.
+The race was upended in June 1968 when Kennedy was assassinated.
+McCarthy won a plurality of the popular vote and delegate count in the primaries, but the rules did not bind delegates to their primary results.

+After Kennedy's assassination, his delegates became uncommitted, with most ultimately backing Vice President Hubert Humphrey, who had not actively campaigned in the primaries.
+He had entered the primaries in April 1968 and was the preferred candidate of President Johnson.
+This gave Humphrey the majority needed to secure the Democratic nomination at the 1968 Democratic National Convention.
 McCarthy did not seek reelection in the 1970 Senate election.
-He sought the Democratic presidential nomination in 1972 but fared poorly in the primaries.
-He ran in several more races after that but was never elected to another office.
-He ran as independent in the 1976 presidential election and won 0.9% of the popular vote.
+He sought the Democratic presidential nomination in 1972 but fared poorly.
+He ran in more races after that but was never elected to another office.
+He ran as an Independent in the 1976 presidential election and won 0.9% of the popular vote.
 He was a plaintiff in the landmark campaign finance case Buckley v.
 Valeo and supported Ronald Reagan in the 1980 presidential election.
+McCarthy died of complications from Parkinson's disease at age 89 on December 10, 2005, in a retirement home in Georgetown, Washington, D.C.